rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

+- `Terminal` can run background processes
+  - can read from stage key events
+  - can 'pause' by suppressing such events for particular 'process'
+  - can 'kill' by unsubscribing

 - Can create ui plugin using shell, changing `SelectRect` on key events.

 - Can create rectilinear polygonal selections

 - Implement comments using build and client-side calls: